Help for employees and the self-employed

 You can find a useful summary of the special car benefit rule adjustments for disabled drivers in HMRC’s Employment Income Manual on GOV.UK.

 Employers are able to help eligible employees to secure any tax relief on benefits that they are entitled to by dealing with benefits and expenses form P11D correctly.
-If this does not happen for whatever reason, you may need to make an adjustment to the P11D figure on your Self Assessment tax return if you complete one (you may need to ask a professional adviser or a body like TaxAid to help you).
+If this does not happen for whatever reason, you may need to make an adjustment to the P11D figure on your Self Assessment tax return if you complete one (you may need to ask a professional adviser or a voluntary sector organisation like the charity TaxAid to help you).
 Those who do not currently complete a Self Assessment should phone HMRC to discuss what to do to ensure the correct tax treatment.

 Other tax reliefs